-Esquimalt Alert is a multi-purpose communication service used to send alerts to residents, workers, businesses and visitors in Esquimalt during emergency events like fires or floods as well as for relevant day-to-day communications such as snow removal advisories, planned maintenance, water advisories, etc.
+Esquimalt Alert is a multi-purpose communication service used to send alerts to residents, workers, businesses and visitors in Esquimalt during emergency events like fires or floods as well as for relevant day-to-day communications such as garbage pick-up reminders, snow removal advisories, planned maintenance, water advisories, etc.

 Esquimalt Alert's primary role is to provide emergency notification information for tsunamis, earthquakes, significant fire or police incidents, and other large-scale events that will affect people in the township.